Sam-Max/plugin.video.jacktook/README.md

-## The development of this addon is stopped-.
+## 🛑 The development of this addon is stopped-🛑.
 No longer develop of new features or updates for the addon.

 # Jacktook